 Professional discipline refers to action against an educator's professional certificate or employment eligibility as a result of a finding of misconduct by the Commission.
 The Act sets forth the types of actionable misconduct and also sets forth the types of discipline that can be imposed.
 Professional discipline should be distinguished from local discipline or employment action.
 Misconduct may result in specific action by the local employing educational agency and in state action against your certificate as well.
 Imposition of either local or state action for misconduct is not contingent on one another.

 DISCIPLINARY SYSTEM OVERVIEW

 Both the Commission and the Department of Education (Department) play an important role in the educator discipline system.
-The Department has responsibility for the intake of educator misconduct complaints as well as the investigation and prosecution of disciplinary cases before the Commission.
-The Commission's adjudicatory jurisdiction is invoked with the filing of a Notice of Charges by the Department against a specific educator.
-The authority to impose discipline after charges are filed rests with the Commission.
+As the body charged with the oversight and enforcement of the educator discipline system, the primary goal of the Commission is to ensure the health, safety and welfare of students and other individuals in our schools while facilitating the fair, efficient and transparent adjudication of complaints against educators.
+The Department specifically has responsibility for the intake of educator misconduct complaints as well as the investigation and prosecution of disciplinary cases before the Commission.

 Filing a Complaint:

 Any interested party may file a written educator misconduct complaint with the Department, which will initiate the Department's review and investigation of the misconduct.
 Educator misconduct complaints can be accessed at: www.education.state.pa.us/educatorcomplaintform

 After initial review to determine if the educator holds a Pennsylvania certification, a Department attorney is responsible for determining whether the allegations contained in the complaint are legally sufficient.
 A complaint is legally sufficient if the facts alleged in the complaint, if accepted as true, would be sufficient to warrant discipline under the Act or the Code.